Applied complex analysis

 Design and control

 Electrical circuits with alternating current are one of the first places engineers see complex variables.
-Digital filters are designed by looking the locations of zeros and poles in the complex plane.
+Digital filters are designed by looking at the locations of zeros and poles in the complex plane.
 You can tell a lot about the behavior of a filter from where the zeros and poles of its z-transform lie.

 With control theory you don’t just passively observe where zeros and poles lie but actively design systems to have zeros and poles in favorable locations.